navatharaagi/AWS-Developer-Tools/README.md

 region: enter region
 format: json
 ```
-Note: if we want to change the user change AWS access & secret keys by running 'aws configure’ command
+Note: if we want to change the user, change AWS access & secret keys by running 'aws configure’ command